RP

 Watch for

-Move on when this stage matches the instruction: marinate in the fridge for 10 minutes while you prepare toppings.
+Move on after this instruction is complete: marinate in the fridge for 10 minutes while you prepare toppings.

 Finish phase